eugenesvk/docpos/Readme.md

 ### Compile Times

-Macros will always increase your compile time to some degree, but I don't think this is a giant issue (after the roxygen dependency itself was compiled, that is): firstly, this macro is to be used _sparingly_.
+Macros will always increase your compile time to some degree, but I don't think this is a giant issue (after the docpos dependency itself was compiled, that is): firstly, this macro is to be used _sparingly_.
 Secondly, this macro just does some light parsing and shuffling around of the documentation tokens.
 It introduces no additional code.
 Thus, it doesn't